uit-no-old/feide_connect_examples/py-aiohttp/README.md

 Minimalistic service written in Python3 using the aiohttp server.
 Just lets a user log in and prints some info it can get about the user.

+Note that the call to `/userinfo` fails.
+I haven't figured out yet why this one request fails.
+All the others work fine.
+(It might be a bug in aiohttp, not sending the auth header even though it is specified.)

 ### Configure it